Skip to main content

 Configuration now supports deep injection via environment variables.
 No more editing playwright.config.ts per CI environment:

-# Set AI provider
+# Set AI provider in CI

 PRAMAN_AI_PROVIDER=azure-openai